The Surprises of Turkish Gastronomy

 Different techniques, native breeds, terroir, tradition: Larger than France, this country can easily rival what the world commonly thinks of as the home of cheese.
 The splendid tasting recently organized by the Slow Food Fikir Sahibi Damaklar Convivium in Istanbul offered ample confirmation.

 Led by Nilhan Aras, a great connoisseur of Turkish cheesemaking traditions, and Defne Koryurek, a Slow Food international councilor, we were lucky enough to be introduced to this little-known sphere of Turkish gastronomy.
-Just the discussion about yogurt, which can be dried, salted or even smoked, was enough to leave our mouths hanging open.
-Smoked yogurt is made by cooking cow's milk with oak wood until it caramelizes.
+Just the discussion about yogurt, which can be dried, salted or even smoked, was enough to drop our jaws.
+Smoked yogurt is made by cooking cow’s milk with oak wood until it caramelizes.
 The final product has a unique fragrance of burnt grass and quite a bitter flavor.

 Slow Food in Turkey allowed us to take a virtual journey through the country, reaching as far as the Caucasus Mountains and the slopes of Mount Ararat, during a tasting that we would like to bring to the next edition of Cheese!
 The tasting confirmed the rich potential of gastronomy in Turkey, which hopes to be one of the pillars of Slow Food’s renewed efforts to map gastronomic traditions at risk of extinction through the Ark of Taste project.

 Find out more about the world of artisan cheese and Slow Food’s campaign to protect it at www.slowfood.com/slowcheese